 - Compressor discharge temperature (T5)

 To check a sensor, use the manual the system came with to locate the sensor you need to check.
-Look at the sensor and the wiring for any possible shorts or breaks.
+Look at the sensor and wiring for any possible shorts or breaks.
 Also, check for resistance.
-Unfortunately, sometimes a unit was wired wrong from the beginning, and after some time goes by, the mini split error codes begin to alert.
+Unfortunately, sometimes a unit was wired wrong from the beginning, and after a period of time goes by, the mini split error codes begin to alert.

 Perform Regular Maintenance

-- Check all valves and tighten or replace when needed.
+- Check all valves and tighten or replace them when needed

 Don’t ignore odd sounds, either.
 Contact your HVAC professional if your senses notice anything unusual.
 And of course, if the temperature isn’t responding as it should, schedule a visit with your technician.